IBM/ibm-block-csi-driver/docs/content/configuration/creating_storageclass_vg.md

+{{site.data.keyword.attribute-definition-list}}

 # Creating a StorageClass with volume groups

 Use the following procedure to create and apply the storage classes when using policy-based replication and volume groups.

-**Note:** For information and parameter definitions that are not related to topology awareness, be sure to see the information provided in [Creating a StorageClass](creating_volumestorageclass.md), in addition to the current section.
+For information and parameter definitions that are not related to topology awareness, be sure to see the information provided in [Creating a StorageClass](creating_volumestorageclass.md), in addition to the current section.{: note}

-**Note:** This procedure is applicable for both Kubernetes and Red Hat® OpenShift®.
-For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.

-**Attention:** Volume groups can only be managed by **either** the associated VolumeGroup **or** the associated StorageClass (with the `volume_group` parameter).
-If a volume group is already associated with a VolumeGroup, then each volume of this StorageClass can be automatically deleted.
+Volume groups can only be managed by **either** the associated VolumeGroup **or** the associated StorageClass (with the `volume_group` parameter).
+If a volume group is already associated with a VolumeGroup, then each volume of this StorageClass can be automatically deleted.{: restriction}

       kind: StorageClass